rish-16/CS3244-Tutorial-Material/T1W3/README.md

 3. Look at the `n-k` unadded distances and iterate through them

 4. If current distance is > BST root, ignore and move to the next one.
-This takes `O(logk)`
+This takes `O(1)`

 5. If current distance is < BST root, remove root, insert current distance, and move on.
 This takes `O(n * logk)` for all `n` samples